 Sign Up to Volunteer

-The Martin Luther King, Jr. Day of Service is rooted in recognizing and celebrating the many ways people are engaging in service and activism and we celebrate the work being done by community members at our volunteer Kick-Off, which for the second year will be hosted at the Samuel E. Kelly Ethnic Cultural Center.
-Please join us for our celebratory Kick-Off on:
+The Martin Luther King, Jr. Day of Service is rooted in recognizing and celebrating the many ways people engage in service and activism.
+We celebrate the work being done by community members at our volunteer Kickoff, which, for the second year, will be hosted at the Samuel E. Kelly Ethnic Cultural Center.
+Please join us for our celebratory Kickoff on:

 - January 19, 2015

 - Samuel E. Kelly Ethnic Cultural Center